Equipment¶

 The Princely Defence Council's published priorities through the late 2020s, in priority order:

-- Eastern Command mechanized brigades — full IFV and APC modernisation
+- Eastern Frontier Corps mechanized brigades — partial IFV and APC modernisation (Marder upgrade rather than replacement; M113 reserve refresh)

 - Princess-class light frigate expansion (additional units)